Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Refactored existing HTTP Cache Client Python package.
   **Why**: Original design was a facade around a multi-tiered cache abstraction over a Python HTTP client.
 This proved to be too limiting for engineers.
-  **Impact**: Utilized an Adapter pattern internally in order to provide a unified interface, thus making it easier for various HTTP clients to be provided instead of locking the caller down to a single client type.
+  **Impact**: Utilized an Adapter pattern internally to provide a unified interface, thus making it easier to provide custom HTTP clients instead of locking the caller down to a single client type.

 - **What**: Implemented GitHub hook mechanism for detecting API changes and generating updated documentation.
   **Why**: Documentation would often go stale because engineers would make changes but not re-run the rendering tools to generate new docs.
-  **Impact**: Enabled engineers to make changes without having to think about generating new documentation or having to know how to use the various tools for generating documentation.
+  **Impact**: Enabled engineers to make changes without having to think about generating new documentation or having to know how to use the tools for generating documentation.

 - **What**: Refactored legacy VCL code and spent time building necessary abstractions.
-  **Why**: Original code was difficult to understand and meant only a blessed few engineers understood how it all worked.
+  **Why**: Original code was difficult to understand and meant a blessed set of engineers understood how it all worked.
   **Impact**: Opened up the CDN to more engineers and helped to provide abstractions (such as for logging) to make working with VCL easier for those new to the language.

 ### 2016